WClifford1/googleCalendarNodeJS/README.md

 ## 2hats NodeJS Assessment by William Clifford
+### `to run the server`
-### `npm i and npm start:`
+## `npm i and npm start:`

 <br>

-### `Directions:`
+### `Description:`
+App is a booking system that uses the google calendar API Allows users to view available timeslots and book appointments.

-All appointments are 40 minutes long and have fixed times, starting from 9–9:40am, with a 5 minute break between appointments Appointments can only be booked during weekdays from 9 am to 6 pm Bookings can only be made at least 24 hours in advance Appointments cannot be booked in the past
+All appointments are 40 minutes long and have fixed times, starting from 9–9:40am, with a 5 minute break between appointments.
+Appointments can only be booked during weekdays between 9am and 6pm Bookings can only be made at least 24 hours in advance.
-All bookings use UTC time
+All bookings use UTC time.
 <br>
-## `Once the server is running`:
+## `Once the server is running:`
 <br>
 ## `http://localhost:3000/timeslots?year=yyyy&month=mm&day=dd`
 Will show all the available timeslots of the day